Harbour-Enterprises/SuperDoc/packages/layout-engine/painters/pdf/README.md

 - Generate a browser-downloadable PDF blob.
 - Align coordinate system (px ↔ pt assumptions) with the layout engine.

-Implementation pending.
-Determine font embedding approach alongside the DOM painter.
+Implementation is partial only for the moment.